-Business Process Management tools originated from platforms that focused on fixed, predefined workflows.
-But nowadays, the newest BPM platforms include all types of social networking and process improvement support via different channels.
-This way, even the early development but also deployment and continuous calibration of processes can be done much more collaboratively.
-Processes will ‘listen’ to social networks, and you might even become ‘friends’ with a process to follow the performance and progress of a process online and in real time.
+Business Process Management Tools originated from platforms that focused on fixed, predefined workflows.
+Nowadays, the newest BPM platforms include all types of social networking and process improvement support via different channels.
+This way, even the early development plus deployment and continuous calibration of processes can be done much more collaboratively.
+Processes will furthermore ‘listen’ to social networks, and you might even become ‘friends’ with a process to follow the performance and progress of a process online and in real time.

 An organization’s processes have traditionally been seen as a secret sauce in their success and hence treated as closely guarded assets.
 This lack of transparency has been compounded by having multiple overlapping silos within many organizations, each governing their own set of processes.
 This has inhibited the flow of information within enterprises, leading to the rise of information and process autocracy.

 In our view, this absence of process collaboration will be increasingly seen as harmful for business in a highly connected world.
 Organizations are being forced by market dynamics and consumer expectations to not only adopt but embrace information and process democratization.
 In this new scenario, customers, partners and suppliers expect to have real-time access to relevant and meaningful process information during their business interactions.

 Leading BPM platforms have stayed abreast of this paradigm shift, and introduced capabilities that introduce dimensions of a much more collaborative process environment.
 The likes of Pega, IBM (Blueworks Live), Software AG’s Aris Cloud and Salesforce have embedded collaboration capabilities at the heart of their platforms, right from modeling a process to executing and optimizing it.
 So today internal and external stakeholders can participate across the entire spectrum of Business Process Management to deliver a truly collaborative process, capturing crucial process knowledge while doing so.